2.2 Controlling Media Objects

 Alternatively, you can use the Media > Go to Time... menu item to jump to an arbitrary timecode.
 This dialog also lists all known timecodes from your transcript, making it easy to jump to a position that you have already defined.

-You can also resize the movie using the mouse.
-Grab the splitter control that sits between the movie and the transcript (the cursor will change to a splitter cursor when you're in the right place).
+To control the size of the movie, use the mouse to grab the splitter control that sits between the movie and the transcript (the cursor will change to a splitter cursor when you're in the right place).
 Then drag left or right to change the size of the movie.

 Note: Movies will usually open at 100% of their original size, unless they are large.
 InqScribe opens larger movies at less than 100% to ensure that there is a reasonable amount of space for the transcript.
 If you'd prefer to see your larger movie at 100% (or even larger), you can always use the View menu.

-To control which tracks of a QuickTime movie are visible, use the Media > Display Tracks... menu item.
+To control which tracks of a video are visible, use the Media > Display Tracks... menu item.
 This command opens the following dialog.

 For example, if you are transcribing a MPEG4 video on a relatively slow computer, you may find that turning off the video track (decompressing video is computationally intensive) increases the overall responsiveness of your computer.